Protecting Your Rights Against National Origin Discrimination

 Obvious Instances of Discrimination

 Nationality discrimination can be direct and obvious.
 A famous example from history of national origin job discrimination is shop owners putting up signs in their front windows that read, “No Irish need apply.”
 However, some nationality discrimination on the job or national origin harassment may not be as apparent.

 In addition to the hiring process, employers can make discriminatory decisions against their current employees as well.
 For example, if an airline refuses to allow employees who appear to be of Middle Eastern ancestry to work with passengers, or if a Mexican food restaurant manager only allows Latinos to be waiters and makes everyone else work in the back, this is national origin discrimination.

 Discrimination based on national origin can also be more subtle.
 For example, an employer that has an English-only rule but only enforces the policy on employees who speak Spanish.

-Is It Legal for Employers to Have Language, Accent and Citizenship Requirements?
+Is It Legal to Have Requirements for Language, Accent, & Citizenship?

 Some business decisions that appear to be discriminatory on the surface may not be.
 For example, it is not necessarily illegal for an employer to make staffing decisions based on a person’s accent if the position requires that the employee communicate effectively with customers.
 This may include a customer assistance position where customers complain they cannot understand an employee with a heavy accent.